 SERVES 6 Say hello to the gluten-free, dairy-free treat that blows dessert lovers’ minds at San Francisco restaurant Little Gem.
-Top it with syrupy Glazed Blackberries and Flaxseed Crumble or serve it solo.
+Top this gluten free custard with syrupy Glazed Blackberries and Flaxseed Crumble or serve it solo.
 Either way, it’s intensely lemony and rich, so a little goes a long way.

 1⁄2 teaspoon arrowroot starch or arrowroot flour